 Experts estimate that only 65% of climbers reach the summit of Kilimanjaro, but your chances increase significantly if you choose the right operator.
-It is compulsory to climb Kilimanjaro with a guide, and although it is possible to find independent guides for slightly cheaper rates, organized tours offer a better experience and better back-up in case of emergency.
+It is compulsory to climb Kilimanjaro with a guide, and although you can find independent guides for slightly cheaper rates, organized tours offer a better experience and better back-up in case of emergency.
 Operators vary from first-class to downright negligent, so it's important to be selective and to prioritize safety over cost.
 Thomson Treks is a respected operator with a 98%+ success rate.

-Top Tip: Avoid low-end companies and make sure to check operator reviews and success rates.
+Top Tip: Avoid low-end companies and make sure to check operator reviews and success rates carefully before deciding.

 Time Your Trip

 It is possible to climb Mount Kilimanjaro all year round, but some months are distinctly more comfortable than others.
-There are two optimum seasons for trekking Kilimanjaro—from January to March, and from June to October.
+Tanzanian weather patterns mean that there are two optimum seasons for trekking Kilimanjaro—from January to March, and from June to October.
 Between January and March, the weather is cooler and the routes are less crowded.
 From June to October, the mountain is busier (due to the season coinciding with northern hemisphere summer holidays), but the days are warm and pleasant.
 It's best to avoid the wetter months of April, May, and November while warm clothing is required at the summit all year round.

 Top Tip: Book well in advance for peak season trips with the safest climbing conditions.